Melvin M. Weiner: Jewish life

-Weiner, an orthodox Jew would often lecture regarding his insights into the 613 commandments.
-Focusing on their connections to the practices of the Ancient Egyptians, theorizing that many commandments were made in opposition to them.
+Melvin Weiner was an Orthodox Jew.
+He would often lecture regarding his insights into the 613 commandments.
+He focused on their connections to the practices of the Ancient Egyptians, theorizing that many of the commandments were made in opposition to them.

 Motor Vehicle Safety Group

 Weiner was the founder-chairman of the Motor Vehicle Safety Group contributing to the establishment of the current National Highway Traffic Safety Administration.
 Weiner also contributed to making the car bumper commonplace.

 Photonic crystals

 The pass-bands and stop-bands in photonic crystals were first reduced to practice by Melvin M. Weiner who called those crystals "discrete phase-ordered media."
 He achieved those results by extending Darwin's dynamical theory for x-ray Bragg diffraction to arbitrary wavelengths, angles of incidence, and cases where the incident wavefront at a lattice plane is scattered appreciably in the forward-scattered direction.